 - Note: the flour does not look like breadcrumbs.
-This is traditionally how pastry making has been taught, to rub, or cut into the flour until it resembles breadcrumbs.
-If you do this your pastry will be ok.
-However, if you leave pea sized pieces of butter in the flour you will end up with Perfect Butter Shortcrust Pastry.
+Traditionally this is how pastry making is taught, to rub, or cut into the flour until it resembles breadcrumbs.
+If you do this your pastry will be okat.
+Yet, if you leave pea sized pieces of butter in the flour you will end up with crisp, Perfect Butter Shortcrust Pastry.

 - Next add the 2 egg yolks into the centre of the mix.

-- Add 150ml of cold tap water and stir the pastry using a regular dinner/butter knife.
+- Add 150ml of cold tap water and stir the mixture using a dinner knife.